 As a population behavioural scientist, Melody, a 2017 Vice-Chancellor’s Award winner and member of the Charles Perkins Centre, is studying how to make tweaks to our built environment (such as making our neighbourhoods more ‘walkable’) to prevent chronic diseases, such as obesity and cardiovascular disease.
 Her fellowship will fund advanced epidemiological training at Harvard and support the translation of her work into public policy.

-Dr Agisilaos Kourmatzis – Faculty of Engineering and Information Technologies
+Dr Agisilaos Kourmatzis – Faculty of Engineering

 Agisilaos’ research is focused on understanding and managing multiphase flows, which have far-reaching implications for our environment, our society and our health.
 His fellowship will spur promising industry relationships, cross-faculty workshops and further his research, which has applications in advanced drug delivery systems for asthma and Alzheimer’s, agricultural sprays, and improving the efficiency of energy conversion systems.